B-Vwj/TheVue/content/School-Notes/Government/American Government and Politics/Glossary/extras.md

 +++
-title = "Glossary"
+title = "Extra Information"
-menutitle = "Glossary"
+menutitle = "Extras"
 description = "Glossary for terms" weight = 3
 +++

  1. Preferences is the same word from the book as values and interests.
 "Interests = Preferences = Values".
  1.